How B2B content marketing drives lead generation through buyer insights

 Yet conversions stall, engagement flatlines, and Sales still asks, “Where’s the content that actually helps us close?”

-The problem isn’t the volume of content, it’s the relevance.
+The problem isn’t volume.
+It’s relevance.

-The result: Wasted spend, misaligned campaigns, and content that clutters instead of converts.
+The result: wasted spend, misaligned campaigns, and content that clutters instead of converts.

 Now flip that scenario.